D-Pow/mock-requests/ReadMe.md

 };
 const dynamicConfig1 = {
     [myApiUrl]: {
-        // The desired response is now nested inside the `response` property
+        // The desired response is now nested inside the `response` property.
+        // Note that whatever is set here (`myMockResponse` in this example) will be
+        // the initial default value of the response parameter in the function below.
         response: myMockResponse,
         // The dynamicResponseModFn takes in the request and previous
         // response as arguments to produce the new response.
         // The new response **must** be returned from this function.
-        // Feel free to modify the response parameter as it will be deep-copied later
+        // Feel free to modify the response parameter as it will be deep-copied later.
         dynamicResponseModFn: (request, response) => {
             // You can mix both request and response data to generate new response response.data = response.data.concat(request.addLettersArray);